Banoffee Pie

 Instructions

-- Mix the biscuit crumbs with melted butter until combined.
+- Mix the crushed biscuits with melted butter until combined.

-- Press the mixture into the bottom of a pie dish to form a crust.
+- Press the biscuit mixture into the base of a 9-inch pie dish to form the crust.

-- In a saucepan, simmer the condensed milk for 1-2 hours to create toffee.
+- In a saucepan, boil the condensed milk for 2-3 hours, stirring constantly, to create toffee.

-- Slice the ripe bananas and layer them on top of the toffee.
+- Slice the ripe bananas and layer them over the toffee.

-- Whip the heavy cream with sugar until soft peaks form.
+- Whip the heavy cream with powdered sugar until soft peaks form.

-- Spread the whipped cream over the bananas evenly.
+- Spread the whipped cream over the bananas to create a fluffy topping.